barryWhiteHat/roll_up_token/README.md

 ### Data availability

 #### Transactions
-This approach is based [upon](https://ethresear.ch/t/on-chain-scaling-to-potentially-500-tx-sec-through-mass-tx-validation/3477)
+This approach is based upon the scheme described [here](https://ethresear.ch/t/on-chain-scaling-to-potentially-500-tx-sec-through-mass-tx-validation/3477).

 Each transaction record is 8 bytes, and consists of:

 1. `from` index (3 bytes)
 2. `to` index   (3 bytes)
 3. `amount`    (2 bytes)

 The `from` and `to` offsets specify the leaves within the tree, the size required for the offset depends on the depth of the tree. `TreeCapacity` $= 2^\texttt{tree\_depth}$, offset size in bits is $log_2(\texttt{tree\_depth})$.